Environmental Initiatives

 Flights using renewable jet fuel (SAF)

-In March 2022, the FDA conducted a flight using Euglena Co.'s biofuel "Susteo" (the brand name of the biofuel manufactured and sold by Euglena Co.).
-Susteo is the name of the biofuel manufactured and sold by Euglena Co., Ltd., and is made from used cooking oil and algae such as Euglena.
+Susteo is the name of a biofuel manufactured and sold by Euglena Co., Ltd. It is made from used cooking oil and algae such as Euglena.

 Biofuels emit CO2 during the combustion stage, but since both the plants and Euglena, the raw materials for the used edible oil used as raw materials, absorb CO2 through photosynthesis during their growth, they are expected to contribute to the realization of carbon neutrality, where CO2 emissions from the use of the fuel are essentially zero.
 Furthermore, Susteo's SAF is the first in the world to be certified to the ASTM D7566 Annex 6 standard.